-- Make sure the accommodation you will use is well sanitized to control the spread of the coronavirus.
+- Make sure the accommodation you use during Everest base camp trekking is well sanitized to control the spread of the coronavirus.

 - If you are joining an unknown trekking group, you must have complete information about them and try your best to maintain close distance.

-- The last point of the trek where an ATM is available for collecting money is at Namche Bazaar.
+- The last point of the Everest trek, where an ATM is available for collecting money, is at Namche Bazaar.

 - Varieties of food within a fixed menu are available during the trek.
-However, it recommended opting for vegetarian and local Nepali food during the trek.
+However, it recommended opting for vegetarian and local Nepali food during the EBC trekking.

-- Be alert about the symptoms of altitude sickness.
-If you notice any, opt for preventive measures.
+- Be alert to the symptoms of altitude sickness.
+If you notice any, consult with your trekking guide and opt for preventive measures.

-- Make sure you go through the complete guide for Everest Base Camp prior stepping at Lukla.
+- Make sure you go through the complete Everest Base Camp Trek Guide before stepping in Lukla.